alexlask/Creating-a-Temperature-and-Humidity-measuring-device/README.md

-Title: Creating a Temperature and Humidity measuring device
+## Creating a Temperature and Humidity measuring device

 Written by : Alexander Laskowski – al226nd